CristianBuca/The-Aunans/README.md

 ### **Colour Scheme**

-The colour scheme is based on The Aunans' banner colour aswell as the colour that represent the faction they belong to.
+The colour scheme is based on The Aunans' banner colours and the colours representive of the faction they belong to.

 ![Colour scheme sample](/docs/Aunans color scheme.png)